fofr/sam-and-paul.com/source/_posts/arenal-la-fortuna-costa-rica.md

 ## Casa Luna

-For three nights we’d be staying at the luxurious [Casa Luna](https://www.casalunahotel.com/), sat in the foothills of Arenal Volcano and close to La Fortuna town.
+For three nights we’d be staying at the luxurious [Casa Luna](https://www.casalunahotel.com/), sat in the foothills of [Arenal Volcano](https://en.wikipedia.org/wiki/Arenal_Volcano) and close to La Fortuna town.
 We were lucky enough to have a first floor room with outdoor balcony that was also close to the pool.
 The views all look out onto the towering volcano, framed by lusciously landscaped tropical trees and flowers.

+{% figure costa-rica-la-fortuna-view-from-room.jpg landscape %}
+View of [Arenal Volcano](https://en.wikipedia.org/wiki/Arenal_Volcano) from our room
+{% endfigure %}

+{% figure costa-rica-la-fortuna-casa-luna-room.jpg landscape %}
+Our room at Casa Luna
+{% endfigure %}

 Like at Atlantida lodge, we were given two very comfortable double beds.
 But now we also had aircon, a minibar, a fridge, a safe and a TV.
 We don’t watch TV on holiday, but I made an exception this time – you’ll soon learn why.
 On the wall, an abstract painting of hummingbirds, outside real hummingbirds, chirping and hovering.